1

 Minor edits (clarifications, typo fixes) will update the date only.

-For privacy questions, data deletion requests, general support, or anything related to this policy, email [email protected].
+For general support or anything else related to this policy, email the same address.

 Kinwatch is operated by Michael Raab, an individual developer.
 A postal address is available on written request to the email above if required for legal or regulatory purposes.

 Effective 29 April 2026.
-Last updated 29 April 2026.
+Last updated 9 May 2026.